-Momentum Energy Pty Limited (ABN 42 100 569 159) respects the personal information of our customers and employees and recognise the importance of protecting it.
+Momentum Energy Pty Limited (ABN 42 100 569 159) respects the personal information of our customers and employees and recognises the importance of protecting it

 When you acquire a service from us you will receive further information about our privacy practices in a privacy statement or other form of privacy disclosure.

 Momentum EnergyP.O.
 Box 353Flinders Lane VIC 8009Telephone: 1300 662 778Fax: 03 9620 1228Online: email@example.com

 We collect a range of personal information as part of our functions or activities.
 Generally, these may include the following types of personal information:

 In certain circumstances, we may collect government-related identifiers (e.g. tax file numbers for employment).
 We will not use this information unless the use or disclosure is permitted under law.

 If we obtain personal information about you that we did not ask for, we will (within a reasonable time after receiving such personal information) determine whether we could have collected that information ourselves.
 If we could have collected